dropwizard/dropwizard/docs/source/manual/forms.rst

 =======

-To test resources that utilize multi-part form features, one must add ``MultiPartFeature.class`` to the ``ResourceTestRule`` as a provider, and register it on the client like the following:
+To test resources that utilize multi-part form features, one must add ``MultiPartFeature.class`` to the ``ResourceExtension`` as a provider, and register it on the client like the following:

 .. code-block:: java

     public class MultiPartTest {
         @ClassRule
-        public static final ResourceTestRule resource = ResourceTestRule.builder() .addProvider(MultiPartFeature.class)
+        public static final ResourceExtension resource = ResourceExtension.builder() .addProvider(MultiPartFeature.class)
                 .addResource(new TestResource())
                 .build();